unizar-flav/ProLink/README.md

 ### Pro BLAST

-*Pro BLAST* allows to search for homologous sequences via the BLAST tool, but making sure that low identity seqs are also represented in the output.
+*Pro BLAST* allows to search for homologous sequences via the BLAST tool, but making sure that low identity sequences are also represented in the output.

-Firstly, a regular BLAST is launched and `hitlist_size` seqs are obtained.
-If the number of low identity seqs in the found seqs are below the `min_low_identity_seqs` parameter, a new regular BLAST will be launched but with hitlist_size += `additional_hits`.
-It will stop when the number of low identity seqs reach `max_low_identity_seqs`.
+Firstly, a regular BLAST is launched and `hitlist_size` sequences are obtained.
+If the number of low identity sequences in the found sequences are below the `min_low_identity_seqs` parameter, a new regular BLAST will be launched but with `hitlist_size += additional_hits`.
+It will stop when the number of low identity sequences is above the threshold.

 ### Pro Clustering

 *Pro Clustering* allows to obtain a number of clusters in a determined range, unlike regular clusterings that uses [MMseqs2](https://github.com/soedinglab/MMseqs2) to get an undetermined number of clusters based on a similarity value.
+It uses an iterative process to reach the number of clusters desired.

-Firstly, a regular clustering with the determined minimum sequence identity is executed.
-If the number of clusters is avobe the `max_number_of_clusters_to_cluster_again` value, the sequences will be clustered again but with min_seq_id += `min_seq_id_step`, in order to obtain an inferior number of clusters.
-On the contrary, if the number of clusters is below the `min_number_of_clusters_to_cluster_again`, the min_seq_id requested will be decreased.
+A regular clustering with the determined minimum sequence identity (`identity_cluster`) is initially executed.
+If the number of clusters is avobe the `max_number_clusters` value, the sequences will be clustered again but with `identity_cluster += identity_cluster_step`, in order to obtain an inferior number of clusters.
+On the contrary, if the number of clusters is below the `min_number_clusters`, then `identity_cluster` requested will be decreased.

 ## References